BuzzFeedNews/nics-firearm-background-checks/README.md

 > Note: Sales estimates are calculated from handgun, long gun and multiple-gun background checks.
 Permit checks and other categories of background checks are excluded.
 In California, multiple-gun checks were excluded because data was inconsistent.
 Because state laws differ, sales levels between states cannot be directly compared.

+The authors of that *NYT* analysis [describe how they used the NICS data to estimate gun sales](https://github.com/NYTimes/gun-sales#getting-gun-sales-estimates-from-background-checks):

+> To convert background checks into estimated sales, we relied on a method suggested in the [Small Arms Survey](http://www.smallarmssurvey.org/fileadmin/docs/F-Working-papers/SAS-WP14-US-Firearms-Industry.pdf) by Jurgen Brauer, a professor at Georgia Regents University.
+Each long gun and handgun check was counted as 1.1 sales.
+Each multiple-gun check was counted as two sales.
+Permit checks and other types of checks were omitted.
+The multiplier is an estimate based on Mr. Brauer's interviews with gun shop owners.

 ## Additional Resources

 - [NICS Federal Firearms Licensee Manual](https://www.fbi.gov/about-us/cjis/nics/federal-firearms-licensees/ffl-manual), which details the history and rules of the background-check program.